By Erik Reitan

 From the File menu, select New > Project.

 Select the ASP.NET Web Application project template.
 It appears under Installed > Templates > Visual C# > Web.
 Name the project

 SampleWebAppDemo.
-Select the Add to source control option and click OK.
+Select the Create new Git respository option and click OK.

 In the New ASP.NET Project dialog, select the ASP.NET Core Empty template, then click OK.

 Once Visual Studio finishes creating the app, run the app by selecting Debug -> Start Debugging.
 As an alternative, you can press F5.

 It may take time to initialize Visual Studio and the new app.
 Once it is complete, the browser will show the running app.

 After reviewing the running Web app, close the browser and click the "Stop Debugging" icon in the toolbar of Visual Studio to stop the app.

 Create a web app in the Azure Portal

 The following steps will guide you through creating a web app in the Azure Portal.